-Introduction to Computer Science, Grade 11, College Preparation solving strategies.
+Introduction to Computer Programming, Grade 11, College Preparation

+This course introduces students to computer programming concepts and practices.
+Students will write and test computer programs, using various problemsolving strategies.
 They will learn the fundamentals of program design and apply a software development lifecycle model to a software development project.
 Students will also learn about computer environments and systems, and explore environmental issues related to computers, safe computing practices, emerging technologies, and postsecondary opportunities in computer related fields.